Our Summer Associate Program

 Work assignments and feedback

 Completing substantive work assignments during the summer will provide you with a realistic work experience similar to that of a junior associate.
 Generally, assignments will be given to you directly by partners and associates.
 In New York, Washington and London, the assignment process is also facilitated by workflow coordinators.
 If there is a particular type of deal or practice area you’re interested in, we’ll do our best to expose you to it.

 You’ll also be strongly encouraged to take on pro bono assignments and participate in volunteer projects.
 Our dedicated pro bono manager works with each of our summer associates to ensure that everyone has the opportunity to contribute to at least one pro bono matter, which reflects how we work in the wider business.

 Of course, feedback is crucial for the professional development of our summer associates so we’ll provide you with two formal review opportunities.
 The first will happen midway through the summer, at the end of your first seat, where you’ll review your work performance with your partner mentor.
-It’s also your opportunity to tell us how the summer program is going from your perspective.
 A second and final review will take place at the conclusion of the program.
 In addition to these formal sessions, you’ll benefit from informal catch-up meetings with your mentors throughout the summer.

 Learning, development and training